mebobby2/seven_concurrency_models/README.md

 * lein compile
 * lein repl
 * lein run (make sure project.clj has the main attribute that point to the file that needs to run)
+* lein cljsbuild once (building a clojurescript project by transpiling clojurescript to javascript).
+Use *lein run* to run the server after the building is completed.

 # Installing
 ## Clojure